agavakole/5004-git-project/README.md

-# Git Project
+# New Feature
-A project on git, learning how to create a branch and checkout a branch.
+New changes added to readme.